-While sales and marketing remain inherently connected, sales personnel looking to pivot to a marketing career path should note a few key differences.
-For example, one significant difference between marketing and sales is that marketing involves more big-picture strategy making.
-Meanwhile, sales professionals focus more on micro-level interactions and customer relationships.
+While sales, service, and marketing are inherently connected, sales and service personnel looking to pivot to a marketing career path should note a few key differences.
+For example, marketing typically involves more big-picture strategizing, while sales and service professionals tend to focus primarily on micro-level interactions and customer relationships.

-Sales representatives who want to move toward marketing career paths should consider earning official credentials in marketing, such as master’s degrees.
-These credentials help employers understand a professional’s knowledge of marketing.
+Sales representatives and service associates who want to move toward marketing career paths should consider earning official credentials in marketing, such as master’s degrees.
+These credentials show employers the professional’s depth of marketing knowledge.

 In interviews, sales-to-marketing candidates should:

-- Highlight achievements in sales strategy and analytics as opposed to individual sales or service achievements
+- Highlight achievements in strategy and analytics as opposed to individual sales or service achievements

 2. Professionals with Specific Industry Experience

-Candidates who demonstrate in-depth industry knowledge can find themselves especially appealing to companies within that sector.
+Candidates who demonstrate in-depth industry knowledge can find themselves especially appealing to companies within a given sector.
 After all, each industry presents unique challenges and opportunities for marketers.

 Mid-level managers with several years of industry experience know the quirks that the marketing teams face.
-Combine this experience with a master’s degree in marketing, and these candidates are just about perfect for marketing management roles.
+Combine this experience with a master’s degree in communication, and these candidates often fit well into marketing management roles.

-For example, a manager at an airline company knows about the importance of data analysis in the business, when people want to fly, and quirks like credit card miles.
+For example, a manager at an airline company is well versed in the importance of data analysis, travel trends, and quirks like credit card miles.
 Meanwhile, experienced professionals in healthcare may understand the clinical, legal, and ethical challenges this industry faces.

-When changing to a marketing career path, these professionals likely need accredited marketing experience to convince employers that they can succeed in these roles.
-In interviews, they should highlight their deep industry knowledge, willingness to learn.
-These professionals should also highlight projects completed during their marketing program, including experience with newer marketing software and strategies that would make their knowledge an asset to the company.
+When changing to a marketing career path, these professionals likely need accredited marketing experience to convince employers that they can succeed in marketing roles.
+In interviews, they should showcase their deep industry knowledge and willingness to learn.
+These professionals should also highlight projects completed during their marketing program, including experience with recent software and strategies.

 3. Advertising Professional

-When advertising professionals seek career paths in marketing, they should recognize the difference between marketing and advertising while emphasizing the similarities.
-For example, candidates may say something like, “I have spent my career creating creative content, analyzing its effect, and changing tactics according to the data.
-While I have used these skills in one area of marketing--advertising--I look forward to applying what I have learned to broader marketing strategies.”
+When advertising professionals seek career paths in marketing, they should make clear that they understand the difference between marketing and advertising while also emphasizing the similarities.
+For example, candidates may say something like, “I have spent my career creating engaging content, analyzing its effect, and changing tactics according to the data.
+While I have used these skills in one area of marketing—advertising—I look forward to applying what I have learned to broader marketing strategies.”

 Market research analysts are experiencing some of the fastest growth in marketing and the country as a whole.
-While the BLS expects most jobs to grow at the rate of about seven percent over ten years, the demand for market research analysts is set to grow 23 percent over that same time.
+While the BLS expects most jobs to grow at the rate of 7.7percent over ten years, the demand for market research analysts is set to grow by 22 percent over that same time period.